opticdev/optic/Readme.md

 ### See it for Yourself

 The best way to see Optic in action is to get [set up](https://docs.useoptic.com/setup) in your current API project.
+You can also try our [interactive demo](https://docs.useoptic.com/demo) to get a highlight of Optic's workflow and capabilities.

 ## Key Features
 📝 **Accurate API Documentation** - We built Optic to make maintaining accurate specs for your APIs automatic and developer friendly.
 Once you add Optic to your API repo, it automatically tracks your API’s behavior and maintains a change log of its behavior over time.